 I don’t think it’s weird.
 After all Gazpacho is a cold tomato soup and some might find that weird.
 I loved the idea of the indescribably sweet flavor of ripe peaches complimented by a slightly tangy flavor of lemongrass and a bit of crème fraiche.
 It is unbelievably dreamy, this soup.
 A perfect summer sipper with a sophisticated flavor palate the is completely refreshing as well.
 I could drink a gallon of it!

 At the time these fantastically creative ideas came in I was well down the road with my soup.
-Simple, quick, embracing the indescribable flavor of the ripe peaches, with a slightly tangy compliment of lemongrass and a bit of crème fraiche.
+Simple, quick, embracing the indescribable flavor of the ripe peaches, with a slightly tangy compliment of lemongrass and ginger, with a bit of crème fraiche.
 I could easily drink a gallon of it!

 This unexpected peach soup is heightened by the addition of citrusy-tangy lemongrass and ginger.
 The flavor of the ripened peaches takes center stage and is complimented by a light addition of cream.
 It's light, flavorful, using only the natural sweetness of the peaches.
 Since all peaches are not equally sweet, I recommend tasting the peaches used and if needed add a bit of sugar, agave or honey to the saute phase to ensure the soup meets your sweetness preferences.

 - 4 large Peaches, ripe yet firm, peeled, pitted, roughly chopped (they will be pureed later)

 - In a large saucepan over medium heat, melt the butter.

 - Add the lemongrass powder and ground ginger.
 Sauté to combine and until aromatic (2-3 minutes).

 - Add the peaches and continue to sauté over medium heat to fully combine the spices with the peaches and allow the peaches to soften slightly (about 5 minutes).
 Peaches can be mashed as they cook with a cooking spoon.